 Dr. Benjamin T.F.
 Chung earned his Ph.D. degree in Mechanical Engineering at Kansas State Univ.
-He joined The Univ. of Akron as an Assistant Professor in 1969, served as Head of the Mechanical Engineering Department from 1984 to 1999 and was awarded the endowed Chair of the F. Theodore Harrington Professor of Mechanical Engineering in 1993.
-He has chaired the Tire Mechanics symposium for the past 20 years.
+He joined The Univ. of Akron as an Assistant Professor in 1969, served as Chair of Mechanical Engineering Department from 1984 to 1999 and was awarded the endowed Chair of the F. Theodore Harrington Professor of Mechanical Engineering in 1993.
+He has chaired the Tire Mechanics symposium or short course over the past 20 years.
 Dr. Chung is a five-time recipient of the Outstanding Achievement Award from the Board of Trustees, a recipient of the Louis Hill Award from the College of Engineering, and the Outstanding Research Awards from both the College of Engineering and the University Alumni Association.
-His honors outside the campus include the Norbert Wiener Award from MCB University Press in London, elected Fellow from the American Society of Mechanical Engineers, Outstanding Alumni Award from the National Cheng Kung University, Taiwan; Outstanding Reviewer for the Journal of Heat Transfer, NASA Contribution and Board Space Act Award, etc. Being an author and co-author of two book chapters, and 190 technical papers, Dr. Chung has directed 32 M.S. theses, 18 Ph.D. dissertations, and three post-doctoral fellows.
-He served as Associate Editor of the ASME Journal of Heat Transfer and an Editorial Advisory Board member for John Wiley & Sons, Inc. Currently; he is F. Theodore Harrington Professor Emeritus and Research Professor in the College of Engineering, an Editorial Board member of Int.
-J.of Applied Engineering Research and The Open Thermodynamics J.
+His honors outside the campus include the Norbert Wiener Award from MCB University Press in London, Life Fellow from the American Society of Mechanical Engineers, Outstanding Alumni Award from the National Cheng Kung University, Taiwan, Outstanding Reviewer for the Journal of Heat Transfer, Contribution and Board Space Act Award from NASA Glenn Research Center, and more recently, Lifetime Achievement Award from Tire Technology International.
+Being an author and co-author of two book chapters, and 190 technical papers, Dr. Chung has directed 32 M.S. theses, 18 Ph.D. dissertations, and three post-doctoral fellows.
+He served as Associate Editor of the ASME Journal of Heat Transfer and Editorial Advisory Board member for John Wiley & Sons Inc. Currently, he is F. Theodore Harrington Professor Emeritus, an Editorial Board Member of The Open Thermodynamics Journal, The International Journal of Applied Engineering Research and The Open Conference Proceedings Journal.

-Dr. Joseph D. Walter is presently a member of the faculty of The University of Akron’s College of Engineering as an Adjunct Professor where he teaches graduate and undergraduate courses in both the Mechanical and Civil Engineering departments.
-Prior to joining academia, Dr. Walter was the Managing Director of Bridgestone-Firestone’s Technical Center Europe, located in Rome, Italy, and served on the Board of Directors of Bridgestone-Firestone Europe located in Brussels, Belgium.
-He has served as a Mechanical Engineering evaluator for the Accreditation Board for Engineering and Technology, (ABET), and has also served on the original Committee of the National Academy of Sciences that addressed the future fuel economy (CAFE) goals for the nation, which is detailed in the book: Automotive Fuel Economy-How Far Should We Go?
-Dr. Walter received his Ph.D. degree from Virginia Tech. and an M.B.A. from The University of Akron.
+Dr. Joseph D. Walter is presently a member of the faculty of The University of Akron where he teaches graduate and undergraduate courses in both the Mechanical and Civil Engineering departments.
+Prior to joining academia, Dr. Walter was the Managing Director of Bridgestone’s Technical Center Europe in Rome, Italy, and served on the Board of Directors of Bridgestone Europe.
+He has served as a Mechanical Engineering evaluator for the Accreditation Board for Engineering and Technology, (ABET), and has also served on several committees of the National Academy of Sciences addressing fuel efficient cars (1992) and energy efficient tires (2005).
+Dr. Walter received his Ph.D. degree from Virginia Tech and an M.B.A. from The University of Akron.
 He is a member of several professional organizations, including the Society of Automotive Engineers and the Rubber Division of the American Chemical Society.